by Sarah Williams

 - Lubricating your joints and keeping them healthy

 There have been various studies conducted worldwide to look into the detrimental effects of dehydration.
-Interestingly, in 2017 a pilot study was conducted in Birmingham by the NHS, and looked at dehydration in a nursing home community, it was found 20% of residents had tested positive for dehydration.
+Interestingly, in 2017, a pilot study was conducted in Birmingham by the NHS, which looked at dehydration in a nursing home community.
+It was found that 20% of residents had tested positive for dehydration.

-That’s quite concerning considering the adverse effects dehydration can have on mental and physical function.
-In the elderly alone, it can cause confusion, increase risk of falls and increase risk of infection.
-That is on top of more commonly associated symptoms including: –
+That’s quite concerning, considering the adverse effects dehydration can have on mental and physical function.
+In the elderly, it can cause confusion, increase the risk of falls, and increase the risk of infection.
+That is on top of more commonly associated symptoms, including: –

 - Increase risk of urinary tract infections